rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * Arrow functions resolves this issue.
 * Whenever you want to use _this_ in the execution context, then using arrow functions may be beneficial.
 * However, if you want to use _this_ in a local function/want a separate _this_ for the function itself, then use _function()_ instead of arrow functions.

+## Default Function Parameters ##
+* In ES5, when a parameter is not specified for a function [that requires/specifies that it takes parameters in its definition] during its call, then the value would be undefined.
+* However, ES6 offers a feature wherein default values can be set for parameters in parentheses.
+* Thus, if no value/parameter is specified, the default value is taken, otherwise the specified value is taken.
+* arguments.length only takes into consideration the number of arguments _passed during a function call_ and _ignores any default values_ in its computation.